 - 1 - 1 cup vegan cheddar cheese

 - Heat the olive oil and the chopped onion in a large pot over medium heat.
 Cook until the onions are tender.
-Add the chopped carrots, chopped celery and chopped potatoes.
+Add the chopped carrots and chopped potatoes.
 Stir to coat, and simmer about 10 minutes.
 Add the vegetable broth and bay leaf and bring back to a simmer.

 - In the meantime, place the cashews in a small saucepan and add a cup of water.
 Simmer over medium to medium low heat about 5 minutes, until cashews are tender, and most of the water is gone..
 Remove from heat.